kyriakos-papadopoulos/Projects/API_Projects/Spotify/Text_2_Playlist/README.md

 - **API Interaction**: Utilizes the Spotify Web API to search for tracks and create playlists.
 - **Sentence to Playlist**: Converts a sentence into a playlist by searching for songs that match the words in the sentence.
-- **Contextual Search**: Attempts to find matches for up to four consecutive words in the sentence to increase the likelihood of finding relevant tracks.
+- **Contextual Search**: Attempts to find matches for up to six consecutive words in the sentence to increase the likelihood of finding relevant tracks.
+- **Dynamic Configuration**: Tries different configurations of word combinations to maximize the number of matched tracks.
+- **Optimal Matching**: Selects the configuration with the fewest unmatched words to create the most accurate playlist.
+- **Placeholder Track**: Adds a placeholder track when no exact match is found for a word or combination of words.
 - **Token Management**: Handles Spotify OAuth token retrieval and caching.

 ## Prerequisites